arrow

 4.Conduct Regular Risk Assessments

-Companies should regularly assess potential fintech risks and evaluate their likelihood and potential impact.
+Companies should regularly review fintech regulations and assess potential fintech risks and evaluate their likelihood and potential impact.
 These assessments should be conducted across all areas of the company and include an analysis of both internal and external risks.

 5.Implement Risk Mitigation Strategies

-Once fintech risks have been identified and assessed, companies should implement strategies to mitigate them.
+Once the fintech risk has been identified and assessed, companies should implement strategies to mitigate them.
 This may include developing contingency plans, establishing controls, or purchasing insurance.

 6.Monitor and Review Risks